 I have written multiple articles on leadership, and in particular, how previous leadership models are becoming less effective and even potentially detrimental in contemporary organizations.
 I have referenced new elements of leadership that are not only quite different behaviorally, but also look and feel different from a values perspective as well.
-In fact, as contrary to traditional leadership models as it sounds, humility, vulnerability empathy, and self-awareness are the most critical personal characteristics a leader can have today.
+In fact, as contrary to traditional leadership models as it sounds, humility, vulnerability empathy, and self-awareness are the most critical and differentiating personal characteristics a leader can have today.

 Why is this?

 We have been socialized to see vulnerability as weakness, which is the exact opposite of what is true.
 Humility and vulnerability are at the core of strength and courage.
 Vulnerability is the courage to take a risk, to put yourself out there, when you can’t control the outcome.
 Humility is the strength to admit that even if you’re the CEO, you don’t have all the answers, and that you need help to succeed.
 In fact, any random three people in an organization, working as a team, will consistently make better decisions and do better work collectively that even the highest performance individuals and leaders.
 Emotional intelligence (EQ) requires deep self-awareness and empathy, and because leadership is becoming more about effectively understanding, supporting, and empowering people in organizations, EQ has become central to leadership efficacy.